On properties of the space of quantum states and their application to construction of entanglement monotones: Introduction

-The sufficient condition of continuity and of coincidence of the restrictions of the convex hulls (roofs) of a given function to the set of states with bounded values of a given lower semicontinuous nonnegative affine function (generalized mean energy) is obtained in section 4.
+In \S\,\ref{s3} sufficient conditions for continuity and for coincidence of restrictions of different convex hulls of a given function to the set of states with bounded mean generalized energy (nonnegative lower semicontinuous affine function) are obtained.
+This result implies several useful properties of the output Renyi entropy (in particular, of the output von Neumann entropy) of a quantum channel.

-The two possible infinite dimensional generalizations of the convex roof construction of entanglement monotones are considered and their properties are discussed in section 5.
-It is shown that the "natural" discrete generalization may be "false" in the sense that the functions constructed by using this method may have not the main property of entanglement monotone (even when the generating function is bounded and lower semicontinuous), while the continuous generalization produces "true" entanglement monotone under the weak requirements on the generating function.
+In \S\,\ref{s4} applications of the obtained results to the theory of entanglement in composite quantum system are considered \cite{6}.
+The two infinite dimensional versions (discrete and continuous) of the convex roof construction of entanglement monotones widely used in finite dimensions are considered.
+It is shown that the discrete version may be "false" in the sense that the functions constructed by using this method may not possess the main property of entanglement monotones (even if the generating function is bounded and lower semicontinuous), while the continuous version produces "true" entanglement monotones under weak requirements on the generating functions.
 So, the last method is considered as a generalized convex roof construction.
-The properties of entanglement monotones (including generalized monotonicity and different forms of continuity) produced by this construction are obtained and some examples are presented.
+It can be applied to obtain infinite dimensional generalization of the Entanglement of Formation (EoF) -- one the basic entanglement measures in finite dimensional composite quantum systems~\cite{7}.
+Comparison of this approach to generalization of EoF with the approach proposed in~\cite{8} is considered in~\S\,\ref{s5}.